celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/web-dapp.md

 ### Showing numbers in wei vs. Celo

-Take this advice with a grain of salt as it really depends on how proficient your users are.
+Take this advice with a grain of salt as it really depends on how familiar with cryptocurrencies and blockchain your users are.
 At some point in most DApp users are going to need to deal with large numbers.
 It's up to you whether you display these in wei (1e18) or not.

 The sweeping generalisation would be to allow entering values as decimals, but when confirming actions, show the value in wei to the user so they can verify if that's the value they'd expect.